-16 segments in the advanced energy cluster have the potential to bring over 9,500 jobs to Northeast Ohio by 2020.
+Advanced energy, flexible electronics and water technologies have the potential to bring over 15,000 jobs to Northeast Ohio by 2020.
 Learn More »

 A University of Virginia Miller Center commission, chaired by former Governors Haley Barbour and Evan Bayh, released a report offering innovative, non-partisan, actionable ideas on how to create middle-class manufacturing jobs.